 If you’re content with your chest hair and want to keep it short but flexible, you should manage its length using a full-body groomer, which is different from a beard groomer.
 Unlike beard groomers, body groomers have specific attachments that make it easier to reach places that are difficult to see without a mirror.
 Looking for a top-of-the-line body groomer?
 Check out this one.

 If you want to completely get rid of shoulder hair, avoid shaving at all costs.
 Instead, use a body groomer.
 This is because your shoulders are susceptible to breakouts.
 Use the groomer on the lowest setting possible and go against the grain.

 With the front of your neck, you should shave or trim it whenever you clean up your facial hair.
 You can use an electric razor on this area just like you would your face.

 The back of the neck is different.
-Since it’s harder to reach by yourself, you should visit a barber who can help clean up the area in between haircuts.
+Since it’s harder to reach by yourself, you should visit a barber who can help clean up the area between haircuts.

 Legs and arms

 The skin on the arms and legs is less sensitive than the skin on other areas of your body.
-Feel free to either shave, trim, wax, or use a hair removal cream on these body parts.
+Feel free to shave, trim, wax, or use a hair removal cream on these body parts.

 Don’t shave or wax your butt because the skin is so sensitive in that area, and it can lead to raw, sore skin.
 Instead, get the area professionally waxed.
 Again, waxing only produces temporary results that last a few weeks.
-If you’re looking for a hair removal method that results in permanent hair reduction, so you never have to worry about those sensitive areas again, laser hair removal is probably your best bet.
+If you’re looking for a hair removal method that results in permanent hair reduction, so you never have to worry about waxing those sensitive areas again, laser hair removal is your best bet.

-Similar to your butt, because the genital region is so sensitive, you should consider laser hair removal treatments so that you don’t have to trim unwanted hair in that area continually.
+Like your butt, because the genital region is so sensitive, you should consider laser hair removal treatments so that you don’t have to trim unwanted hair in that area continually.